maliqtaylor/js-variables/README.md

 # js-variables
-practice with javascript variables and constants
+practice with javascript variables, constants, and values (primitive & reference)